vfabi/k8scontroller-metadata-exporter/README.md

 This web application acting as proxy that only reads K8S API data and provides it for the other applications as secure access to K8S object's metadata without direct access to K8S API.

 ## Features
-- read K8S objects metadata for all namespaces
+- read K8S objects metadata for all namespaces from K8S API
-- outputs metadata for K8S deployment objects
+- outputs metadata for K8S deployment objects as http/json
 - strict namespace to domain mapping (ouptuts only metadata mapped to specific domain)
 - filtering by namespace